Uploaded: 4/18/2008

 The Crisis in Pain Control for Children who are Complex, Non-Verbal, or Cognitively Impaired

-A previously healthy thirty-year-old lawyer is wheeled into the Emergency Department with horrible abdominal pain.
+A previously healthy thirty-year-old male lawyer is wheeled into the Emergency Department with horrible abdominal pain.
 He is moaning and vomiting.
-Ultimately, he is diagnosed with pancreatitis, an extraordinarily painful inflammation of the pancreas, and given IV fluids and IV narcotic pain medication.
+Ultimately, he is diagnosed with pancreatitis, an extraordinarily painful inflammation of the pancreas, and given IV fluids and narcotic pain medication.
 He recovers uneventfully in three days and is discharged home with no further complications.

 A child with multiple medical issues who is non-verbal but uses a communicator has been screaming in agony continuously for the past week.
 Using her communicator, she has stated her stomach and back hurt.
 She is also vomiting and has a distended abdomen.
 Ultimately, she is diagnosed with pancreatitis, admitted to the hospital, and given regular Tylenol and IV fluids.
 She continues to scream on the second day after diagnosis despite the Tylenol, leading her doctors to evaluate her for ear infections, broken bones, and a urinary tract infection since they cannot understand why she is still screaming.
 She develops severe hypersensitivity in her gastrointestinal tract in part due to uncontrolled pain, and is fully dependent on IV nutrition, in a Palliative Care program, and on methadone due to severe pain two years after diagnosis.